gogolam223/mt5-telegram-bot/README.md

 # mt5-telegram-personal-bot
-This bot will listen to telegram channales and execute on MT5
+This bot will listen to telegram channeles and execute on MT5

 ### install package:
 py -m pip install -r ./requirements.txt